Ron DeSantis Raises $20 Million in First Six Weeks of Campaign

 “It bests the $18.3 million former president and quasi-incumbent Donald Trump’s campaign raised during its first two fundraising quarters as a candidate ($3.8 in Q4 2022 and $14.5 in Q1 2023),” the DeSantis campaign claimed in an emailed announcement.

 However, Trump’s team raised $9.5 million from his November announcement through the end of the year.
-And in the first quarter, Trump raised $18.8 million via his campaign and joint fundraising committee.
-That totals $28.3 million.
+And in the first quarter, he raised $18.8 million via his campaign and joint fundraising committee, for a total of $28.3 million.

 Trump’s campaign recently announced his second quarter figures as well, which top $35 million via his campaign and his Save America PAC.